Professionalism in the speech of people of different professions

 Continue the sentence using professionalism:

-I consider this lesson...
+I think this lesson...

 VII.
 Homework